I have summarized the highly recommended beaches on the East Coast into a single list of places I especially want to introduce to you.

 Lanikai Beach

-Lanikai Beach is the Heavenly Sea famous for its catchphrase as the No. 1 in the US.
+Lanikai Beach is the sea of heaven, famous for its catchphrase as the No. 1 beach in the US.

-The emerald green sea, pure white sandy beach, and gentle waves are truly like heaven.
+The emerald green sea, pure white sandy beach, and calm waves are just like heaven.

-Being a naturally formed beach, the sand is fine and characterized by being silky like flour.
+Because it is a natural beach, the sand is extremely fine and is characterized by being as smooth as wheat flour.

-You can relax in the beautiful sea, overlook the magnificent view from the top of the nearby Lanikai Pillbox, or actively aim for the twin islands (Mokulua Islands)!
+You can relax in the beautiful ocean, take in the spectacular panoramic view from the top of the nearby Lanikai Pillbox, or get active and head towards the twin islands (Mokulua Islands)!

 Please fully enjoy the overwhelmingly beautiful scenery.